 It is a pleasure to join my colleagues today at the witness table rather than in my usual seat as a member of this Committee.
-We women are here today to emphasize the role that we, our mothers, our sisters, our daughters and our grandmothers play in providing long-term care for loved ones.
+We women are here today to emphasize the role that we, our mothers, our sisters, our daughters and our grandmothers play in providing long-term care for loved ones ing workforce.
+You all have heard the statistics and what they tell you is that wives are caring for husbands, mothers are caring for children, and grandmothers are caring for entire extended families.
+Our economy is reliant upon this uncompensated care provided by loving family members, most of who are women.
+Many of these woman face difficult choices between family and work and because of time away from the work-force may jeopardize their retirement savings, as well.
+Unfortunately, Michigan's women are facing ever decreasing choices in acquiring or retaining long term care services and help for themselves or their families.

-While women constitute far and away the highest number of consumers of longterm care services-in both community based and facility based care settings-they also comprise an overwhelming percentage of both the formal and informal care-giving workforce.
-You all have heard the statistics and what they tell you is that wives are caring
+While women constitute far and away the highest number of consumers of longterm care services-in both community based and facility based care settings-they also comprise an overwhelming percentage of both the formal and informal care-giv-